-3 (1) "Act" means the West Virginia Medical Cannabis Act and the provisions contained in 4 §60A-1-101 et seq. of this code.
+3 (1) "Act" means the West Virginia Medical Cannabis Act and the provisions contained in4 this chapter.

 5 (2) "Advisory board" means the advisory board established under §16A-11-1 et seq. of 6 this code.

 7 (3) "Bureau" means the Bureau for Public Health within the West Virginia Department of 8 Health and Human Resources.